comevussor/AWS_Tutorials/Rekognition/How_to_config.md

 ```

 At this point, the server should be alive.
 Keep your PuTTY connection open an go to http://myPublicIP:8080 .
-You should read "LEOOO GET" on your PuTTY terminal.
+You should read "LEOOO GET" on your PuTTY terminal connected to the server and you should read "it works" in your browser.

 ### Assign a role to the app server